ltrujello/ltrujello.github.io/docs/posts/vanishing_gradients.md

 ## Backpropagation in LSTMs

-When LSTMs were first introduced (Hochreiter, 1997), they were trained using a combination of truncated BPTT and another known procedure for RNN training.
+When LSTMs were first introduced [(Hochreiter, 1997)](https://www.bioinf.jku.at/publications/older/2604.pdf), they were trained using a combination of truncated BPTT and another known procedure for RNN training.
 The analysis, and subsequently the justification for this method, which was done in that research paper was somewhat imprecise, but it was accepted as the performance of LSTMs were undeniable.
-However in (Graves, 2005), the full  equations for performing full BPTT with LSTMs were derived (these equations are the exact equations we introduced in the previous section).
+However in [(Graves, 2005)](https://www.cs.toronto.edu/~graves/ijcnn_2005.pdf), the full  equations for performing full BPTT with LSTMs were derived (these equations are the exact equations we introduced in the previous section).
 Additionally, it was shown in that paper that actually computing the full BPTT, versus the more complex, original method, had better performance and is easier to implement.
 Hence, in practice we would simply compute full BPTT for a RNN using LSTMs.

-What remains unanswered, exactly, is *why* LSTMs work.
+What remains unanswered, exactly, is *why* LSTMs work better than traditional RNNs.
 The architecture makes intuitive sense as to why it lends itself as a solution to the vanishing gradient problem, but, because of the success of LSTMs, there also should in theory exist a mathematical explanation for this.
-In order to investigate this question we solve the recurrence relation equations we described for the backward pass, and examine the closed-form solution for answers to this question.
+In order to investigate this question, we can analyze the recurrence relations we derived for error flow in LSTMs.

-To solve the recurrence relation, it suffices to solve for a closed form solution to $\epsilon_c^{t}$.
-This is because the formulas in the backward pass of an LSTM are all a function of $\epsilon_c^{t}$, and once this can be explicitly described, so can each of the other equations.
+In order to analyze the behavior of the recurrence relations, it suffices to solve for a closed form solution to $\epsilon_c^{t}$.
+This is because the formulas in the backward pass of an LSTM are all a function of $\epsilon_c^{t}$, and once this can be explicitly analyzed, so can each of the other equations.

 To begin with this process, observe that